raykrishardi/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ```
 NOTE:
 1. Run kubelet.service after docker.service has started because kubelet is responsible for creating containers using CRI (e.g. Docker in this case)

+2.
+--tls-cert-file=/var/lib/kubelet/${HOSTNAME}.crt \\
+--tls-private-key-file=/var/lib/kubelet/${HOSTNAME}.key \\

+These are kubelet SERVER certificates, kubelet CLIENT certificates are in kubeconfig which is USED TO INTERACT with the API server (i.e. kubelet is client and API server is server).
+The client cert is defined in (--kubeconfig=/var/lib/kubelet/kubeconfig)
 ```

 ### Configure the Kubernetes Proxy (allows service networking, in the background it creates IP forwarding rules between the service IP and pod IP using default mode "iptables")